nimiq/nimiq-demo/nimiq/README.md

 // Change the config, if necessary:
 // --------------------------------
 // Specify the network to use:
-// Optional, default is 'testalbatross' config.network('testalbatross');
+// Optional, default is 'mainalbatross' config.network('testalbatross');
 // Specify the seed nodes to initially connect to:
-// Optional, default is ['/dns4/seed1.pos.nimiq-testnet.com/tcp/8443/wss']
+// Optional, default is the mainnet seed list config.seedNodes(['/dns4/seed1.pos.nimiq-testnet.com/tcp/8443/wss']);
-config.seedNodes(['/dns4/seed1.pos.nimiq-testnet.com/tcp/8443/wss']);
 // Change the lowest log level that is output to the console:
 // Optional, default is 'info'